Not-Nexulien/Not-Nexulien/README.md

 >
 > However, Discord is pretty indifferent about them and there are no known cases of users getting banned for using client mods!
 So you should generally be fine as long as you don’t use any plugins that implement abusive behaviour.
 But no worries, all inbuilt plugins are > safe to use!
 >
-> Regardless, if your account is very important to you and it getting disabled would be a disaster for you, you should probably not use any client mods (not exclusive to Nexulien), just to be safe.
+> Regardless, if your account is very important to you and it getting disabled would be a disaster for you, you should probably not use any client mods (not exclusive to Not-Nexulien), just to be safe.
 >
-> Additionally, make sure not to post screenshots with Nexulien in a server where you might get banned for it.
+> Additionally, make sure not to post screenshots with Not-Nexulien in a server where you might get banned for it.
 >
 > </details>